About National Pension Scheme (NPS)

 Early Withdrawal or Surrender value:

-Partial Withdrawal: Withdrawal up to 25% of the principal amount contributed in NPS account for specified purposes are exempted. [ u/s 10(12B) effective from FY 2017-18 ]
+Partial Withdrawal: Withdrawal up to 25% of the principal amount contributed in NPS account for specified purposes are exempted. [ u/s 10(12B)]

-Complete Withdrawal: Withdrawal after attaining 60 years or of the retirement age, up to 40% of the accumulated balance in NPS account is exempt from tax and remaining 60% will be taxable at normal tax slab rate in the year of receipt. [ u/s 10(12A) effective from FY 2016-17 ]
+Complete Withdrawal: Withdrawal after attaining 60 years or of the retirement age, up to 40% of the accumulated balance in NPS account is exempt from tax and remaining 60% will be taxable at normal tax slab rate in the year of receipt. [ u/s 10(12A)]

 Opting out of scheme before 60 years of age: Maximum 20% of the accumulated amount in NPS can be withdrawn before attaining 60 years or before the retirement age.
 This 20% is exempted from tax and the remaining 80% will be taxed in the year of receipt.